spitschan/ShapeToolbox/doc/source/gs-sphere.rst

 ``objShow`` as in the first example.

 Next, we'll start changing some of the parameters of the modulation.
-The parameters are given as the first input argument to :ref:`ref-objmakesine`.
+The parameters are given as the second input argument to :ref:`ref-objmakesine`.
 The parameter vector defining the modulation parameters has the form::